 At Mississippi Market, we love good food.
 However, there’s plenty we don’t love about the world’s current conventional food and farming systems.
 It is important for people to know what isn’t working in our global food supply chain, from exploited banana farmers to genetically modified alfalfa.

 Food and Farm Policy

 Our food and agriculture policies are currently set up to promote the production of conventional corn and soy, primarily for fuel, animal feed (for ruminants who naturally prefer pasture), processed oils and high fructose corn syrup.
-The connections between agricultural policies and our nation’s health are clear and our Farm Bill, which is updated every 4 years, needs to reflect that.
+The connections between agricultural policies and our nation’s health are clear and our Farm Bill, which is updated every four years, needs to reflect that.
 Visit Healthy Food Action for more information.

 Genetically Modified Foods

 Genetic modification is different from traditional plant and animal breeding.
 In this process, one organism’s DNA (from animal, plant, bacteria, etc.) is combined with another organism in a way that cannot occur in nature.
 The results?
 No one is completely sure.
 The risks involve introducing new allergens, endangering animal welfare, creating dependence on patented seeds and environmental contamination from GM pollen.
 And because GM foods are not required to be labeled in the US, most consumers have no idea when they are consuming them.
 In fact, it’s nearly impossible to avoid them completely unless eating a 100% organic diet.
 Even stores like ours cannot claim to be GM-free because of the lack of labeling requirements.
 For more information about GM foods and action you can take, visit the Non-GMO Project and the Non-GMO Shopping Guide.
 To join the co-op in support of mandatory labeling of GMOs, visit Just Label It.